InternetSociety/web-site-feedback/README.md

 All those issues and many more are currently being worked on by the ISOC website editorial team.

-We welcome all your feedback as we engage in this exciting project of defining a new ISOC website!
+We do welcome additional feedback.
+Thank you for your interest!